Marconi (Turin Metro)

 Marconi is a station of the Turin Metro.
 The station was opened on 6 March 2011 as part of the Line 1 extension from Porta Nuova to Lingotto.

-It is in the busy, commercial district of central Torino, at the intersection of Via Nizza and Corso Guglielmo Marconi.
+It is in the busy, commercial district of central Turin, at the intersection of Via Nizza and Corso Guglielmo Marconi.
 It is located within walking distance to the Castello del Valentino and Parco del Valentino.